 Cold coffee is a real all-rounder

 Most of you are probably familiar with the saying: “Cold coffee makes you beautiful”.
 However, where this comes from has long been forgotten.
-At a time when make-up and wigs shaped the ideal of beauty of the time, make-up was of poor quality, so it was easy to run away.
-Coffee was often drunk cold to prevent it from getting lost.
+Coffee was often drunk cold to prevent make-up from getting lost.
 At that time, lipsticks were also made on the basis of wax.

 What is cold brew coffee?
 How do you best prepare it?

-Some people will be a little surprised at this term, because how can coffee be “cold brewed”, since the “brewing” process is always accompanied by hot water !?
+Some people will be a little surprised at this term, because how can coffee be “cold brewed”, since the “brewing” process always goes hand in hand with hot water !?
 Cold brew coffee is much more than just cold coffee.
-This variant impresses with its unique taste, which of course depends particularly on the coffee beans used, although you should always use fresh, self-ground coffee.
-In this case, you need a very coarse grind, which should be a little coarser than with a French press .
+This variant impresses with its unique taste, which of course depends particularly on the coffee beans used, although you should always use fresh, home-ground coffee.
+In this case you need a very coarse grind, which should be a little coarser than with a French press.

-The following recipe is measured for 1 liter of water , the amount of concentrate being a little less.
-However, if you top up with a little water at the end, you get exactly 1 liter again, because the coffee powder soaks up part of the water.
+The following recipe is measured for 1 liter of water, whereby the amount of concentrate is a little less.
+However, if you top up with a little water at the end, you get exactly 1 liter again, because the coffee powder soaks up some of the water.
 For 1 liter of water you need 100g of coffee powder.